WELCOME TO YEAR 5 2023-24!

 The ‘Good to be Green’ behaviour system will continue as usual across the school with children starting each morning and afternoon on a green card.
 Class Dojos can be earnt by children for doing what is expected throughout the day, with Class Dojos of the Week being displayed in the class and earning privileges throughout the following week.
 Gold cards can be earnt by going above and beyond what is expected in work, behaviour or attitude and in Class 5, when a Gold Card is given, a raffle ticket can be put into the cat (of course) box.
 Each Friday the raffle will be drawn for the chance to win a prize.

 Platinum Cards are awarded for going way above and beyond and for really wowing!
 A prize can be chosen on receipt of a Platinum and a certificate and prize will be presented in Thursday’s Celebration Assembly in front of the whole school.
 House points are also awarded for Platinum Cards and they will be displayed on the website Platinum page.

 I also award my famous ‘Smarty Pants of the Week’ that I have been doing every week since my first year of teaching.
 A Smarty Pants certificate and box of Smarties is given to whoever stands out to staff over the course of the week for being fabulous!

 Yellow cards serve as a warning for not behaving as expected and red cards will be given if this warning is not heeded.
-If your child receives a red card, you will be informed by a phone call, a break time will be missed to reflect on the behaviour, the incident will be logged and house points will be deducted.
+If your child receives a red card, you will be informed, a break time will be missed to reflect on the behaviour, the incident will be logged and house points will be deducted.